getpelican/pelican-themes/basic/README.rst

 ----------

 .. image:: screenshot.png
-   :alt: Sreenshot of the basic theme
+   :alt: Screenshot of the basic theme